What Events…

 Although I was intrigued by the idea of crumpling and crushing, I was also baffled.
 Brooke was thinking of text, or she would not have invited a poet to join her project.
-But she was pounding rock to make ink and folding pages to simulate books.
+But she was pounding rock to make ink and folding pages into accordion shapes leading viewers to a precipice at the edge of the frame.
 How could I fit in?
 It wasn’t until I stumbled on the concept of precarity that I felt a link to the way Brooke talked about her creative process following what calls her into uncertainty, inviting her into what is unknown.

 Emergence from crushing is always unpredictable and unique.
 The result of one crumpling is never the same as another.
-Taking my cue from Brooke, I write and then crumple my pages.
-The terrors and horrors of the moment recede into a fascination with uncertainty.
-What happens, if led by what remains legible, I follow my curiosity?
-The words and phrases of legible text become a kind of thread that leads me further into the process.
-In the mildly destructive and transformative process of crumpling the page, one thing leads to another.
-From what has been lost in the creases, something else comes forth.
+Taking my cue from Brooke, I write, then crumple my pages and crush the crumple flat.
+In this process I impose control, yet I cannot determine the outcome.
+The terrors and horrors of the moment recede into a fascination with what is emerging.
+Syntax and meaning have disappeared.
+The remaining words and phrases hold the magnetism of mystery, leading me deeper into the process.
+The mildly destructive and transformative process of crumpling and crushing the page, has yielded a surprising complexity from what has been lost in the creases.
 How can I give context to these fragments?
 Can I find meaning in what is still-visible?

 Thus the process of crushing and crumpling text leads me in two directions, one interior as I continually struggle to find meaning, the other external as I recognize the complete mystery of what is unfolding around me.

-Elizabeth Carothers Herron served as Poet Laureate of Sonoma County 2022 to 2024.
-As Poet Laureate she initiated the Being Brave Poetry Project.
+As Poet Laureate of Sonoma County (2022 to 2024) Elizabeth initiated the Being Brave Poetry Project.
 In this undertaking she offered poetry workshops focused on finding and shaping language for what it means to live with courage in our daily lives.
 A description of the project is HERE.

 TO BE CALLED